 I’d be lying if i said that was everything she did, she wasn’t exactly a law abiding citizen if that hadn’t dawned on you already.
 However, she had no intent of going back to jail, therefore she never really did anything with any kind of real risk to it.
 Worth mentioning however.

-But, as Geoffrey Chaucer once said, or rather typed into a poem that nobody has really read these days.
+But, as Geoffrey Chaucer once said, or rather wrote in a poem that nobody really knows about anymore.
 All good things must come to an end.
 And so they did, roughly a month ago.
 With the outbreak.
 Felicia was lucky to have taken the day off, and spent it in her apartment in the Novoselky complex.
 By the time she’d realised the town was quite literally going to hell most of the town was already gone.
 She grabbed a pistol along with a backpack and walked downstairs to try and figure out what the hell was going on.
 And that's when she had her first encounter with an infected person.
 Freaking out she had no choice but to shoot the poor thing, since it was rushing straight for her. ignoring her warnings to stay away.
 She stared for a good while at it, dropping her pistol on the ground, hands shaking.
 She thought she’d just killed someone.
 Which technically, she had.
 Even if it was a walking corpse.
 She’d obviously heard of the outbreak, but discarded the fact that corpses were getting up and attacking people as nonsense.
 She quickly left the city after that.